MariaLindegaardASG/ASGTestProjekt/README.md

 # English

-Here is an English version of the README file for your application:

----

 # Car Lease Portal

 **Car Lease Portal** is an Angular application designed to showcase and manage car leasing options.
 The application is built using modern web technologies such as Angular, SASS, Tailwind CSS, ESLint, and Prettier.
 This README file provides instructions on how to install, configure, and run the application.